MetOffice/lfric_core/documentation/source/user_guide/io/prognostics.rst

    required field collections.

-During the finalise stage of a model, a procedure in the ``lfric-xios`` component can be called and passed the field collection containing the fields that need to be checkpointed.
+During the finalise stage of a model, a procedure in the :ref:`lfric-xios component <section lfric xios>` can be called and passed the field collection containing the fields that need to be checkpointed.